Interested in learning French in Paris, Nice, Lyon, or Bordeaux? This article will help you find a French language school to study French in France.

 Locations: Bordeaux, Nice, Paris and St-Malo

 FLE Accredited, the school approaches French language learning from a practical perspective.
 Its purpose is to teach you to acquire varied knowledge while rapidly developing your communication skills in French.
-Favouring scenarios of real life and based on a large number of teaching materials (authentic documents, records video, audio, comics, articles press clips and French songs, movie clips and French novels), the teaching method aims to stimulates a desire to continuously learn and express yourself.
+Favoring scenarios of real-life and based on a large number of teaching materials (such as authentic documents, records video, audio, comics, articles press clips and French songs, movie clips and French novels), the teaching method aims to stimulates a desire to continuously learn and express yourself.
 Teachers are native French speakers and all university graduates.

 Locations: Cannes, Nice, St Tropez

-This international school offers French language courses in 28 centres across France in major cities.
+This international school offers French language courses in 28 centers across France in major cities.
 Teaching can be done privately or in groups, or Berlitz teachers can even come to your office.
-Course prices vary depending on whether which language you choose.
+Course prices vary depending on whether which language you choose, however.